acentswap/docs2-wiki/help/troubleshooting.md

 ## **Issues with Profile**

 ### Oops!
-We couldn't find any Pancake Collectibles in your wallet.
+We couldn't find any Acent Collectibles in your wallet.

 We're investigating the logic behind this issue.
 Meanwhile please try the workaround.